LightSun/android-databinding/README.md

 - support for notify data change.
 - Support for custom attr and listener
-- support for bind adapter for any child of Adapter view  or RecyclerView
+- support for bind adapter for any child of Adapter view  or RecyclerView ( contains multi items and multi select mode of adapter )
 - suooprt for bind image
 - The common support attrs: